|

 and it was with relief that, after more than a week of sailing, we eventually arrived at the mouth of the St. Lawrence and

-had the North Atlantic
+had the Unfortunately

 for the ship and everyone in her it didn’t take long to realize that this man had a common seaman’s weakness.